woocommerce/woocommerce/readme.txt

 * Active menu state fix
 * Few minor typos/case changes
 * Tweaked install script so it only redirects after activation
+* Removing attributes fix
+* only style mails of WooCommerce - not all mails.
+This is to prevent conflicts with other plugins.

 = 1.0.1 - 29/09/2011 =
 * Fixed notices on product page